material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 In this example, the logic of the `animate` function is the plan.
 The `animate` function is not executed here.
 The `behavior` instance has been registered with a system.
 Again: it does not matter which system, so long as the plan is eventually executed.

 > **Note:** This example emphasizes the separation between plan and execution.
 Take care to author code that suits your platform.
-Function plans may not be portable across thread/worker boundaries on some platforms.
+Functional plans may not be portable across thread/worker boundaries on some platforms.

 Many plans of motion can be attached to a single target.
 A single plan of motion can also be attached to many targets.